Laser Processing Heads

-The risk of damage of the processing head may be seriously increased when a high-power beam is injected with faulty alignment.
+The risk of damage to the processing head may be seriously increased when a high-power beam is injected with faulty alignment.
 Therefore, do you care has to be applied when mounting a processing head or when doing operations on the laser source.

-Particularly sensitive parts are scanner mirrors, because these should be lightweight for enabling quick movements, but this together with the challenge to provide good thermal contact of movable parts makes it difficult to handle high optical powers.
-Achieving a very high reflectivity of the used mirrors is an important measure, because that reduces the amount of deposited heat.
+Particularly sensitive parts are scanner mirrors because these should be lightweight for enabling quick movements, but this together with the challenge to provide good thermal contact of movable parts makes it difficult to handle high optical powers.
+Achieving a very high reflectivity of the used mirrors is an important measure because that reduces the amount of deposited heat.